mkdoc/mkast/README.md

 Deserialize line-delimited JSON to commonmark AST documents.

-When a callback function is given it is added as a listener for the error and eof events on the deserializer stream.
+When a callback function is given it is added as a listener for the `error` and `eof` events on the deserializer stream.

+The `eof` event can fire multiple times so the callback may be called multiple times.

 Returns the deserializer stream.